Collections and Archives

 Pacific Island Economies was created as a classroom tool for seventh-grade teachers in Hawaiʻi who are teaching Pacific Islands Studies.
 In simple, engaging language, it defines what an economy is, compares statistical information on different Pacific nations, and discusses the kinds of resources that make up Pacific economies.
 It is accompanied by charts, photos, glossary, and a list of additional resources.
 The module was introduced in a summer course for teachers at the University of Hawaiʻi at Mānoa in 1999 and modified along the lines suggested by teachers.

-The Pacific Places curriculum unit addresses three Hawai’i Department of Education (DOE) benchmarks for the seventh-grade Pacific Islands Studies course : the World in Spatial Terms (PI.7.1) benchmark and two Human and Physical Characteristics in Spatial Terms benchmarks (PI.7.2 and PI.7.3).
+The Pacific Places curriculum unit addressed three Hawaii Department of Education benchmarks for the seventh-grade Pacific Islands Studies course PRIOR TO 2019: the World in Spatial Terms (PI.7.1) benchmark and two Human and Physical Characteristics in Spatial Terms benchmarks (PI.7.2 and PI.7.3).
 The unit is designed as a self-contained package that can be used by teachers who are new or familiar with the Pacific Islands.
 It contains four lessons taught over a span of twelve classroom periods, and includes procedures/activities, resources/tools, and assessment instruments.

 Resources for Health Professionals